Automating Governing Knowledge Commons and Contextual Integrity (GKC-CI) Privacy Policy Annotations with Large Language Models: Introduction

 All previous uses of CI parameter annotation for privacy policy analysis have involved human effort by experts or crowdworkers.
 Manual annotation by expert researchers produces high-quality results, but the process is tedious and slow.
 Crowdsourcing produces annotations more quickly, but there is a significant rate of poor-quality annotations since the annotation task is inherently nuanced ~\cite{shvartzshnaider2019going}.
 Combining multiple crowdsourced annotations through a voting process can improve overall performance but further increases expense, as multiple crowdworkers must be hired to annotate overlapping sections of privacy policy text~\cite{shvartzshnaider2019going}.
 A prior study spent approximately \$200 for crowdworker annotation of only 48 \textit{excerpts} from 16 privacy policies~\cite{shvartzshnaider2019going}.

-While these human-based approaches were useful for demonstrating the effectiveness of CI annotation for privacy policy analysis, we believe that they are too expensive to scale.
+Furthermore, no previous work on automating privacy policy annotation with machine learning~\cite{wilson2018analyzing, harkous2018polisis, bannihatti2020finding, andow2020actions, andow2019policylint, zimmeck2019maps, story2019natural, tang2023policygpt} has been based on CI or GKC-CI.
+Rather, this prior work has focused on different sets of annotation tags that are not useful to the GKC or CI scholarly communities as they do not produce results relevant to GKC or CI analysis.
+This motivates the development of novel automated techniques for the GKC-CI annotation task.

 In this paper, we train a variety of large language models (LLMs) to perform automated GKC-CI parameter annotations of privacy policies.
-Doing so enables us to perform a large-scale longitudinal analysis of privacy policies.
-Namely, we train and evaluate \numModels{} LLMs from five different model families, ranging from open-source to proprietary models.
-We observe a number of trends from benchmarking our open-source models.
-Namely, specific formatting trends (some of which are the product of inconsistent defaults), model size, and model training objective all play roles in model behavior.
-We recommend researchers pay close attention to these features when performing LLM application studies to avoid potential confounds when reporting results.
+Doing so demonstrates the feasibility of large-scale longitudinal and cross-industry analysis of privacy policies using the GKC-CI framework.
+Specifically, we train and evaluate \numModels{} LLMs from five different model families, ranging from open-source to proprietary models.
+We perform ablation studies with the LLMs, and briefly remark on some key lessons which we believe may be broadly applicable to other researchers working in this space.
+We then proceed to a nuanced discussion of the behavior of our best performing model, particularly with respect to the model's errors.